Tonya R. Gaylord

 Leadership

-Ms. Gaylord has been actively working with SGML and other markup languages since 1997.
-Since joining Mulberry Technologies, she has assisted in the preparation for several conferences, including Extreme Markup Languages®, Markup Technologies, and the SGML/XML conference.
-Her conference participation has included managing the conference proceedings, on-site logistics, and teaching technical tutorials.
+Ms. Gaylord has been actively working with XML, SGML, and other markup languages since 1997.
+Since joining Mulberry Technologies, Inc., she has assisted in the preparation for Balisage: The Markup Conference and, previously, Extreme Markup Languages®, Markup Technologies, and other SGML/XML conferences.
+Her conference participation has included teaching technical tutorials, as well as managing the conference proceedings and on-site logistics.

 Skills

-Document Analysis and DTD Development - Ms. Gaylord has participated in document analysis and modification of a number of SGML and XML tag sets for clients including the federal government (legislative branch), commercial publishers, a manufacturer in the high technology sector, and professional associations.
-Her work has included DTD modification and testing, documentation and quality assurance, Tag Library development, and the tagging of sample files.
+Document Analysis and DTD Development - Ms. Gaylord has partnered in Document Analysis (information analysis and design) teams, taking part in on-site analysis sessions, constructing XML DTDs, and preparing detailed analysis and change reports.
+She has also participated in the analysis and modification of a number of XML and SGML tag sets for clients including the federal government (legislative branch), commercial publishers, a manufacturer in the high technology sector, and numerous professional associations.
+This work has included DTD modification and testing, documentation and quality assurance, and Tag Library development.

 For another project, Ms. Gaylord performed a QA (Quality Assessment) for text conversion of a health-related publication for use in an electronic repository.
 Structural integrity, linkage, and table conversions were evaluated, as was conformity with the DTD and client's conversion guidelines.
 Other work has involved electronic repositories for large publishers integrating multiple operating companies, a scientific journal for both web and electronic applications, and a pharmaceutical reference work designed for both print and electronic applications, as well as a medical reference system with an interactive web component and the reorganization of a long-standing scientific book.